d3borah/debs_learning_spark/README.md

 * .textFile()
   * *Upon action, loads only the necessary lines from file.*
 * .persist()
   * *plan to reuse the RDD in multiple actions. set the StorageLevel Enum*
 * .cache()
   * *cache() is the default persist (StorageLevel.MEMORY_ONLY_SER)*
+* .map(func)
+  * *Applies a function that returns 1 element for each input element*   *
 * .flatMap(func)
-  * *first applies a function that returns a sequence of 0 or more elements for each element, then flattens that.*
+  * *First applies a function that returns a sequence of 0 or more elements for each element, then flattens that.*
-* .map(func)
-  * *Applies a function that returns 1 element for each input element*
 * .filter(func)
   * *Returns elements for which func returns True*
 * .mapPartitions(func)